Taking Advantage of the Student Discount During Grocery Shopping (in Montreal)

 2. Adonis

-The downtown store on rue Sainte-Catherine (2173 rue Sainte-Catherine ouest) offers 10% off (no minimum) every day when you present your student ID and ask for the student discount during check out!
+The downtown store on rue Sainte-Catherine (2173 rue Sainte-Catherine ouest) offers 10% off (no minimum) Monday to Wednesday when you present your student ID and ask for the student discount during check out!
 (I just tried it earlier today with a dual purpose of practicing French😝 have been trying to use only French while doing grocery shopping recently)

 I heard that the other store on rue Peel is also a participating store but I haven’t had a chance to check it out yet.